 We grew up with a dream to fly, too.

 That's why we offer exceptional professional helicopter and airplane pilot training for students from all over the world.
-For 36 years, students have used our experience and global reputation to turn their career dreams into realities.
+For 36 years, students have used our flight school's experience and global reputation to turn their career dreams into realities.

-Helicopter Flight Training
+Helicopter Flight School

 What sets our training apart?

-We have 36 years of experience training professional pilots from over 75 countries.
+Our flight school has 36 years of experience training professional pilots from over 75 countries.
 You’ll join one of our thousands of graduates with careers working for helicopter operators like PHI and Columbia Helicopters or for international airlines like Delta, Air China, and EVA Air.

-Some schools offer clear skies and one type of environment—but that’s not how flying works.
+Some flight schools offer clear skies and one type of environment—but that’s not how flying works.
 Our location in the Pacific Northwest trains you for every type of terrain from high desert to mountainous environments—and the varying weather patterns teach you to fly in the real world.

 You’ll fly in safe, meticulously maintained aircraft and learn the latest safety techniques at Hillsboro.
-We’re the first IS-BAO accredited Part 141 primary flight training school (academy).
+We’re the first IS-BAO accredited Part 141 primary flight school (academy).
 The IS-BAO program is an internationally-recognized set of safety standards for business aviation.
 We also employ a full-time Director of Safety to support our safety culture in every aspect of our company.

 My experience at Hillsboro was nothing short of fantastic.
 I was challenged to perform at my best both in the air and in the classroom and was given a foundation of knowledge and skill that have safely carried me through the first ten years of a successful career.
 When people ask where I learned to fly, I am proud to say that I learned from the best at Hillsboro.